 In the Noe Valley North neighborhood, many people's commute means walking from the bedroom to the home office.
 NeighborhoodScout's analysis found that 36.9% of residents worked from home.
 This may not seem like a large number, but Scout's research shows that this is a higher percentage of people working from home than 98.3% of the neighborhoods in America.
 Often people who work from home are engaged in the creative or technological economy, such as is found in areas around Boston, and in Silicon Valley.
 Other times, people may be engaged in other businesses like trading stocks from home, or running a small beauty salon.

-American households most often have a car, and regularly they have two or three.
-But households in the Noe Valley North neighborhood buck this trend.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the Noe Valley North neighborhood have a highly unusual car ownership.
 22.1% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 95.7% of U.S. neighborhoods.

 Did you know that the Noe Valley North neighborhood has more Eastern European and Greek ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 3.1% of this neighborhood's residents have Eastern European ancestry and 1.9% have Greek ancestry.